kstange/MasqueBlizzInv/README.md

 * Void Storage
 * Mail

-Each element type is its own group so you can configure them independently from Masque's skin settings.
+Each element type is its own group so you can configure them independently from Masque's Skin Settings.
 The Combined Backpack will inherit the Backpack and Main Bags configuration.

 An additional options panel is provided to hide background and slot artwork that might clash with certain Masque skins.

-## Compatibility

-This addon is not intended to apply Masque skins over addons that replace or heavily modify parts of the built-in interface and may conflict with them.
-If you experience a conflict, use the Masque Skin Settings to disable the affected group and reload your UI.
-This should allow the other addon to control the interface without interference.

-If you'd like to see Masque support in a conflicting addon, try sending a feature request to that addon's author directly.

 ## Classic Support